-The John Dillon Memorial Fellowship has recently been established by ACIAR in recognition of Professor John L. Dillon’s life-long support for international agricultural research.
+The John Dillon Memorial Fellowship was established by ACIAR in recognition of Professor John L. Dillon’s life-long support for international agricultural research.
 The Fellowship scheme serves the memory of John Dillon by providing career development opportunities for outstanding young agricultural scientists or economists from ACIAR partner countries who are involved in a current or recently completed ACIAR project.
-8-10 Fellowships are offered annually.
+Eight to ten Fellowships are offered annually

-- Fellowships normally involve a 5-6 week period in Australia.
+- Fellowships involve a 4 week residential stay in Australia

 - Fellows spend at least 50% of the time period hosted by a range of Australian organisations.

 Fellows participate in a formal research management training course in Australia.

 Fellows undertake a structured program of visits to various institutes, including the presentation of relevant lectures.

 ACIAR is committed to increasing gender parity in agricultural research.
 It is anticipated, at least half of the successful candidates selected to participate in the 2018 program and in future will be women.

 Enquiries can be directed to your appropriate Research Program Manager.